Weed in Mainz

 Cannabis and Public Health

 From a public health perspective, legalization could also offer opportunities for education.
-Currently, many people may not fully understand the risks of cannabis use or may be using it without knowledge of its potential health effects.
 A legal market could allow for the dissemination of factual information about responsible use, helping to reduce harm.

 The Future of Cannabis in Mainz